-Property and equipment consists of land and buildings, office and computer equipment, leasehold improvements, demonstration equipment, deployed assets and spare components and assemblies used to service SeaChange's installed base.
+Property and equipment consists of land and buildings, office and computer equipment, leasehold improvements, demonstration equipment, deployed assets and spare components and assemblies used to service

+SeaChange's installed base.
 Demonstration equipment consists of systems manufactured by SeaChange for use in marketing and selling activities.
 Property and equipment are recorded at cost and depreciated using the straight-line method over their estimated useful lives.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or the term of the respective leases using the straight-line method.
-Deployed assets are the movie systems owned and manufactured by SeaChange that are installed in a hotel environment.
-Deployed assets are depreciated over the life of the related service agreements ranging from 2 to 7 years.
+Deployed assets consist of movie systems owned and manufactured by SeaChange that are installed in a hotel environment.
+Deployed assets are depreciated over the life of the related service agreements.
+Capitalized service and spare components are depreciated over the estimated useful lives using the straight-line method.
 Maintenance and repair costs are expensed as incurred.
 Significant improvements are capitalized and depreciated.
 Upon retirement or sale, the cost of the assets disposed of, and the related accumulated depreciation, are removed from the accounts, and any resulting gain or loss is included in the determination of net income.

-Software development costs associated with internal-use software are accounted for in accordance with Statement of Position ("SOP") 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use."
 Costs associated with software developed or obtained for internal use are capitalized when the Company has completed the preliminary project stage and has determined that the project will be completed and used to perform the function intended.
 Capitalization of such costs ceases when the project is substantially complete and ready for its intended purpose.
 Post-implementation training, maintenance and other operating costs are expensed as incurred.
-At January 31, 2004, \$958,000 of internal use software costs are capitalized.
-There was no amortization expense in the fiscal years ended January 31, 2002, 2003 or 2004 related to these internal use software costs.
+At January 31, 2005, \$1,776,000 of internal use software costs are capitalized.
+Accumulated amortization expense related to these internal use software costs at January 31, 2005 was \$464,000.
+There was no related amortization expense in the fiscal years ended January 31, 2003 or 2004.